 The forward airframe is made out of radio transparent fiberglass, whereas the aft airframe is made out of carbon fiber.
 Both sections are tapered, following a von Kármán ogive to minimize drag.
 The four fins are made of carbon fiber, and mounted to the bottom of the aft airframe with aluminum fin brackets.
 The nose tip functions as an aerodynamic continuation of the upper airframe, and is made out of aluminium to be able to withstand the high temperatures of super sonic flight.

 Stetind was the name of team 2021's rocket.
-In June 2021 the team competed in the Spaceport America Cup 30'k COTS class and won first place in its category, and second place overall among all the 75 participating teams.
-4 months later, in October, the team competed in the European Rocketry Challenge (EuRoC) and won the 9000 meter SOLID class.
+In June 2021 the team competed in the digital Spaceport America Cup 30'K COTS class and won first place in its category, and 2nd place overall among all the 75 participating teams.
+4 months later, in October, the team launched Stetind at the European Rocketry Challenge and won the 9000 meter SOLID class.

 Team 2021 started the project with a new structure of the techical systems, it being divided into; Inner structure, Outer structure, Recovery and Avionics.
 Each of these systems have their role in the rocket which you can read more about below.